centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 ### Usage Examples

-Please have an eye on our [official backend API documentation](https://github.com/hexonet/hexonet-api-documentation/tree/master/API).
+Please have an eye on our [HEXONET Backend API documentation](https://github.com/hexonet/hexonet-api-documentation/tree/master/API).
 Here you can find information on available Commands and their response data.

 #### Session based API Communication